SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 .. testcode:: typeConversion

     --> let integerPi = Int(pi)
-    <-- // integerPi : Int = 3
+    <<< // integerPi : Int = 3
+    /-> integerPi equals \(integerPi), and is inferred to be of type Int
-    /// integerPi equals 3, and is inferred to be of type Int
+    <-/ integerPi equals 3, and is inferred to be of type Int

 Floating-point values are always rounded towards zero when used to initialize a new integer value in this way.